hello-lucy-wu/redshift_data_warehouse_with_airflow/README.md

  ## Redshift Data Warehouse With Airflow

 This project is to use Apache Airflow to build data piplelines for a Redshift data warehouse.
 I implemented custom operators to stage the data, transform the data, and run checks on data quality.
-The [song data](https://s3.console.aws.amazon.com/s3/buckets/udacity-dend/song_data/?region=us-west-2&tab=overview) and [log data](https://s3.console.aws.amazon.com/s3/buckets/udacity-dend/log_data/?region=us-west-2&tab=overview) in S3 buckets have the same structures as the one in my previous project  [data-modeling-with-postgres](https://github.com/hello-lucy-wu/data-modeling-with-postgres#Data).
+The [song data](https://s3.console.aws.amazon.com/s3/buckets/udacity-dend/song_data/?region=us-west-2&tab=overview) and [log data](https://s3.console.aws.amazon.com/s3/buckets/udacity-dend/log_data/?region=us-west-2&tab=overview) in S3 buckets have the same data structures as the ones in my previous project  [data-modeling-with-postgres](https://github.com/hello-lucy-wu/data-modeling-with-postgres#Data).

 ### Table of Contents
 * [Tables](#Tables)